richpl/PyBasic/README.md

 ```

 A program will automatically cease execution when it reaches the final statement, so a **STOP** may not be necessary.
 However
-a **STOP** *will* be required if subroutines have been defined at the end of the program, otherwise execution will proceed
+a **STOP** *will* be required if subroutines have been defined at the end of the program, otherwise execution will continue
-to execute those subroutines without a corresponding subroutine call.
+through to those subroutines without a corresponding subroutine call.
 This will cause an error when the **RETURN**
 statement is processed and the interpreter attempts to return control back to the caller.

 ### Assignment